 - Three-zone cushioning helps to absorb much of the shock.

-Horizon has done an excellent job of moving away from the entry-level models by designing the 7.4 AT treadmill that comes loaded with ample features.
+Horizon has done an excellent job of moving away from the entry-level models by designing the Horizon 7.4 AT foldable treadmill loaded with ample features.

 But above all, the one feature that makes this treadmill stand apart from the rest is its interactive training factor.